karllhughes/personal-blog-5/_posts/2019-05-24-non-technical-founder-hiring-cto.markdown

   - Startups
 ---

-I've worked in startups my whole career, first as a software engineer and now as a Chief Technology Officer (CTO).
+I've worked in startups my whole career, first as a software engineer, then as a Chief Technology Officer (CTO), and most recently [as a founder](https://www.karllhughes.com/posts/cto-writer).
 In that time, the most common question I get from non-technical founders has been, "How can I find a CTO or technical co-founder?"

 ## What Does a Startup CTO Do?
 First, it's important to understand that [startup CTOs have a very unique role](https://www.karllhughes.com/posts/roles-of-startup-cto).
 They are responsible for _everything_ in the software product from writing code for your MVP to hiring engineers to company-wide security.
 Being a startup CTO is hard - you're basically doing 13 jobs at once.